An Indo-Asia-Pacific maritime domain where the established and

-To advance Indo-Asia-Pacific regional maritime security and stability
+To advance Indo-Asia-Pacific regional maritime security and enhance

-Be where it matters, when it matters to decisively prevail in all
+it matters, when it matters, to decisively prevail in all contingencies

 - Preserve a resilient workforce: Proactively value